 Understanding the procedure

-An interventional cardiologist from the Cooper Heart Institute inserts a long thin hollow flexible tube (catheter) in a blood vessel that leads to the heart in the inner thigh.
+A Cardiac Partners interventional cardiologist inserts a long thin hollow flexible tube (catheter) in a blood vessel that leads to the heart in the inner thigh.
 Using an X-ray camera, the doctor then guides the catheter into the heart and performs several tests to measure the size of the hole, and to check that there are no other defects in the heart.

 To repair the hole, the doctor moves a small mesh device through the catheter to the site of the defect.
 The device is designed to flatten against the septum on both sides to close and permanently seal the hole.
 It will stay in the heart permanently.
 The catheter is then removed.